 Eligible non-degree students may be eligible for Federal Direct Subsidized/Unsubsidized Loans, and parents of eligible dependent non-degree students may be eligible for a Federal Parent PLUS Loan.
 Please review information about the maximum amounts available, as well as the rates and terms on our Federal Loan Information page.

 Next Steps to Apply for Federal Aid

 - File the FAFSA (Free Application for Federal Student Aid) for the academic year in which you will begin your coursework.
 Visit our How to Apply for Financial Aid page for more information about filing the FAFSA, monitoring your student account for additional requirements, and viewing your financial aid award.

-- Contact your Continuing & Distance Education (CDE) Advisor to complete a Non-Degree Course Certification for Federal Aid Eligibility form.
-You will work with your CDE advisor to complete this form and have it certified by either the UVM Graduate College or UVM Undergraduate Admissions.
+- Contact your Professional and Continuing Education (PACE) Advisor to complete a Non-Degree Course Certification for Federal Aid Eligibility form.
+You will work with your PACE advisor to complete this form and have it certified by either the UVM Graduate College or UVM Undergraduate Admissions.
 The form will then be used by Student Financial Services to determine your financial aid award.

 Private Education Loans